biomechatronics001/Robot-Arm-OMNI-3-Control-Software/README.md

 ![Structure of our code in Github](/IMAGE/image%206.png)

-Structure of our code in Github

 After downloading the code to PC, click on the green circle in the bottom left corner to enter the **PlatformIO homepage (/IMAGE/PIO Home)**.

 ![Press Ant in Green Circle to enter](/IMAGE/image%207.png)

-Press Ant in Green Circle to enter

 Click on **OPEN Project**, then navigate to and open the **CODE/Webpage wireless control with LilyGo** folder.

 ![image.png](/IMAGE/image%208.png)

-Note that the `.ini` file is the project configuration file and does not need to be modified.
-When you open the project for the first time, you may see that the dependent `.h` header files are highlighted in red.
-This is because the necessary development environment and packages need to be automatically configured and downloaded based on the `.ini` file.
 Please wait for the auto environment configuration process to complete.

 ![In lower-right corner, The downloading process would start automaticly.](/IMAGE/image%209.png)

-In lower-right corner, The downloading process would start automaticly.

 Once the environment configuration completes, you will see that the `.h` libraries have been successfully located and the red highlights will disappear.

 ![The red underline in h would disappear](/IMAGE/image%2010.png)

-The red underline in h would disappear

 Afterward, you will see an interface with the following icons: